-Wolf Induction Cooktop Trips GFCI Outlet
+Wolf Induction Range or Cooktop Trips GFCI or AFCI Breaker

 Topics:

-- Induction Cooktop trips GFCI breaker
+- Wolf CI36560, CI365, or CT36 Induction Cooktop trips GFCI breaker

 - GFCI trips every time the Induction Cooktop is used